34sravani-g/Lexical-Analyzer/README.md

 #define LIMIT 5
 using namespace std ;
 int main(){

-    // this comment is written by akshit mangotra for lexical analyzer to avoid reading the comments int A , B ;
+    int A , B ;
     cin >> A >> B;
     cout << A * B ;